Micro Betting Explained

 PROS

-• Quick game outcomes and instant gratification due to its fast-paced nature
+• Quick bet outcomes and instant results

-• Creates opportunities for strategic betting that capitalizes on in-depth knowledge of the sport.
+• Creates opportunities for strategic betting that capitalizes on in-depth knowledge of the sport

 CONS